zstoebs/Daily-Coding-Problem/January 2020/README.md

 - 1/5/2020: Find the total number of valid unlock patterns of length N, where 1 <= N <= 9.

 - 1/7/2020: Given a list of paper citations of a researcher, calculate their h-index.

+- 1/9/2020: Given an array of numbers N and an integer k, your task is to split N into k partitions such that the maximum sum of any partition is minimized.
+Return this sum.